chde9352/2015week2/agenda.md

     3. read the material/resources
     4. start working through the assignments
 - team formations
-  - one repo per team (you can all fork it after you are done so you all have it)
+  - all still have individual repos
 - resolving merge conflicts